 The UB Post Production Team

 Khash-Erdene Bayarsaikhan is a senior editor at the UB Post.
 He first joined the team in early 2012.
-He spent some years in London before returning to Mongolia, where he studied Mining Engineering at the Mongolian University of Science and Technology (MUST) in Ulaanbaatar.
+He spent some years in London before returning to Mongolia.
+He studied Mining Engineering at the Mongolian University of Science and Technology (MUST) in Ulaanbaatar.
 His work speaks to politics, economics and business-related developments in Mongolia and elsewhere.

 Michelle Borok joined the UB Post in January 2013.
 She is the outlet’s native English speaking editor and a contributing writer.
 She moved to Darkhan from Los Angeles in 2012, where she worked for an Asian American arts and culture magazine and curated art shows in galleries in Los Angeles, New York and San Francisco.
 Her work has most recently been published in an anthology by expat women in Asia, an award winning international food, politics and culture digital magazine, journals, and numerous websites focused on culture, art, and film.